fengliu414/Configure-Linux-Server/README.md

 ```
 type in ```grader ALL=(ALL:ALL) ALL``` and save

-14. Generate KeyPair on local machine
+14. Generate KeyPair on local machine</br>
 Type ```ssh-keygen``` to generate KeyValuePair</br>
 At the prompt to enter filename, type ```~/.ssh/graderKey```</br>
 Copy the content in graderKey.pub

-15. Save the public key to the server
+15. Save the public key to the server</br>
 Switch user as grader ```su - grader```.
 Note that you may need to enter password
 ```
 mkdir .ssh